edmhs/application-development-with-docker/README.md

 docker images

 # lets start container and remove it after we quit
-docker run -it -rm ubuntu
+docker run -it --rm ubuntu

 ~~~